 After offering the choice, Feeney’s team studied and recorded the couples as they discussed whether or not to take the challenge.
 What they discovered isn’t terribly surprising, but interesting, nonetheless.
 Participants with spouses to encouraged them to go for it and were far more likely to try for the prize.
 On the other hand, those who had discouraging partners opted to just solve the easy puzzle.

-As Monahan explains, during a six-month follow up, participants who opted for the harder task claimed that they experienced more happiness, personal growth, and better relationships than their counterparts.
+As Monahan explains, during a six-month follow-up, participants who opted for the harder task claimed that they experienced more happiness, personal growth, and better relationships than their counterparts.

 “Significant others can help you thrive through embracing life opportunities,” said Feeney.
 “Or they can hinder your ability to thrive by making it less likely that you’ll pursue opportunities for growth.”